ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/core/axes.md

   configured grid and is assumed to be in the same order.

 The data has a `cell_id` dimension with coordinate values, any grid geometry.
-: The coordinate values associated with the `cell_id` dimension must include all of the `cell_id` values in the configured grid.
+: In this case, the dataset associates `cell_id` values with positions along the `cell_id` dimension.
+Those might simply be `0` to `ncells`, but could be in a different order.
+Those values associated with the `cell_id` dimension must then include all of the `cell_id` values defined in the configured grid.
 The data is reordered to map onto the grid cell id values and any additional cell id values in the data are dropped.

 The data has `x` and `y` dimensions, square grid geometry.
 : In this case, the `x` and `y` dimensions provide the shape of the grid - for example -